- 1. Audit Existing Assets & Consider Your Current Organizational Structure

 What’s the state of your storage drive?

-The first step to putting together a digital asset management taxonomy is to look at what you have: Is your current storage solution organized?
+The first step to creating a digital asset management taxonomy is to look at your existing assets.
+Is your current storage solution neatly organized?
 Are folders mapped logically?
 Can you easily find assets when searching?

-Many teams come to us with a disorganized storage drive: Assets living in multiple places, outdated and duplicate assets causing confusion, and an unclear folder structure.
+In most cases, these answers are “No.” Many teams come to us with a disorganized storage drive: assets living in multiple places, outdated and duplicate assets, and an unclear folder structure.

-However, these file storage drives didn’t start messy, so we advise teams to think back to the folder structure they had initially envisioned: How were assets originally organized?
-Do you need to clean up your drive with the folder structure you mapped out in the past and optimize the old structure to accommodate new types of collateral?
+However, these file storage drives didn’t start messy, so we advise teams to think back to the folder structure they had initially envisioned.
+How were assets originally organized?
+Do you need to clean up your drive with the folder structure you mapped out in the past (and optimize the old structure to accommodate new assets)?
 Or are you looking at a complete overhaul?

-Once you decide where to begin, go through your brand’s asset library and start thinking of ways you’d like to re-organize.
-As you dive through your brand’s asset library, we also suggest doing a general clean-up:
+Once you decide where to begin, audit your brand’s asset library to perform a clean-up and start thinking of ways to reorganize:

-- Take note of duplicate assets, where they live, and if they need deleted or merged with an updated file.
+- Take note of duplicate assets, where they live, and if they need to be deleted or merged with an updated file.

-- Update file names and look at whether or not your assets follow strict naming conventions.
+- Update file names and determine whether your assets follow strict file naming conventions.

-- Delete old content you no longer want or need.
+- Delete or archive old content you no longer want or need.

 After you wrap up your review, you can start mapping out your asset library.